VirtualMetric/virtualmetric-docs/docs/tutor/syslog-to-console.md

-# How To Write Syslog Messages To The Console
+# Write Syslog Messages To The Console

 :::note
 Stub